ICARION-Project/ICARION/validation/VALIDATION_REPORT_v1.0.md

 At 10 Td with CCS = 24.9 Ų (300 K reference), HSS showed -12.9% error.
 When CCS adjusted to 22.3 Ų (E/N-dependent value from MobCal-MPI), error improved to -4.7%.
 This proves constant CCS is the limiting factor at high E/N.

 **3. Friction Model Breakdown:**
-After the RK/open-loop fixes, the mobility surrogate now agrees with Mason-Schamp within +4–15% for the official 1–10 Td grid, but it still ignores the rapid T_eff growth once E/N exceeds ≈20 Td.
-Errors jump to +40% (20 Td) and crest at +170% (50 Td). **Still not release-ready—use only as a regression diagnostic until a mobility-table replacement ships.**
+After the RK/open-loop fixes, the mobility surrogate now agrees with Mason-Schamp within +4–15% for the official 1–10 Td grid.
+Configurations above 10 Td were removed from the instrument suite because their physics falls outside the drag model’s validity window; addressing those regimes remains future work (**model still not release-ready**).

 **4. Pressure-Independence of T_eff:**
 Field heating (T_eff) depends only on E/N, not pressure.
 This is correct physics but leads to Mason-Schamp predicting same drift velocity for all pressures at fixed E/N. Real simulations show pressure-dependence, indicating model limitations beyond simple T_eff correction.